13 Things That Happen to Your Body When You Eat a Vegan Diet

 A growling stomach may mean that you’re overdoing the veggies and cutting out essential nutrients like protein in beans or whole grains.
 One cup of raw vegetables contains 25 to 50 calories (like broccoli), so a bulky, 300-calorie vegan meal might fill you up initially.
 But keep in mind that it doesn’t necessarily mean your body is getting the adequate nutrition it needs to sustain your energy throughout the day.
 “It’s important to pay attention to the mix of foods in your diet,” Sheth says.
 “If you have a bowl of oatmeal, add some nuts, chia seeds, cinnamon, and blueberries.
 Right there you took that bowl of cereal and made it much more nutrient-dense.”
 Here are other surprising reasons you might be hungry.

-You might feel gassy or bloated
+You might feel gassy or bloated at first

 When you increase your intake of beans, Brussels sprouts, cabbage, asparagus, and other vegetables, you may get a bloated tummy or develop a stinky case of gas, especially if you’re eating loads of raw vegetables, which are difficult for your digestive system to break down at first.
-“Any time you increase fiber, do so gradually,” says Michelle Dwyer, a health coach and nutrition consultant based in Oakland, CA. “So you give your body time to catch up.”
+“Any time you increase fiber, do so gradually,” says Michelle Dwyer, a health coach and nutrition consultant based in Oakland, California.
+“So you give your body time to catch up.”
 Dwyer suggests lightly steaming your vegetables, chewing food well, and eating blended soups or fermented foods like kimchi and sauerkraut to break down the food better and help your body absorb it easily.
-Check out these other 11 essential items to add to a vegan shopping list.
+Check out these other essential items to add to a vegan shopping list.